middric/ResponsiveImagery/README.md

 How it works
 ------------
-1. Images are stored on a server in a format similar to /assets/1000x800/my-image.jpg where 1000x800 defines the image dimensions and is variable.
+1. Images are stored on a server at a location with a url format similar to /assets/*variable*x*variable*/my-image.jpg.
-2. On page load a placeholder div is generated on the page.
-This div has 2 child divs with 'width' and 'height' as classes.
+2. On script execution a placeholder div is generated on the page.
+This div has 2 child divs with 'var1' and 'var2' as classes.
 3. When passed a DOM node the script checks for data-ip-type and data-ip-src attributes assigned to the node.
 Without them the script will do nothing.
 4. The value of the data-ip-type attribute is assigned to the placeholder div as a class.
-5. Using predefined CSS, z-index attributes are assigned to the width and height divs within the placeholder.
+5. Using predefined CSS, z-index attributes are assigned to the var1 and var2 divs within the placeholder.
 By doing this the z-index values can change based on a media query in the CSS.
-6. The z-index values are used to replace parts of the data-ip-src value to generate a src attribute, e.g. /assets/600x450/my-image.jpg.
+6. The z-index values are used to replace the *variable* of the data-ip-src value to generate a src attribute, e.g. /assets/*variable*x*variable*/my-image.jpg might become /assets/600x450/my-image.jpg.
 7. An img tag is created which uses the new src attribute to load an image asset appropriate for the current valid media query.